 Acknowledgement of Country

-We are committed to walking together with First Nations People in learning about and managing our landscapes.
+We are committed to walking together with First Nations people in learning about and managing the landscapes of the region.

 The program aims to meaningfully involve traditional owners and Aboriginal people in natural resources planning, management and on-ground implementation, creating lasting two-way benefits.

 The program builds the cultural competency and awareness of staff to work respectfully and inclusively with traditional owners and Aboriginal communities.
 This is done through formal training sessions and by providing positive experiences and places for staff to come together with traditional owners and Aboriginal communities to share knowledge, stories and discuss what’s important to all of us.